Peter Hola

-He previously played for the North Queensland Cowboys in the National Rugby League.
+Hola previously played for the Canberra Raiders and the North Queensland Cowboys in the NRL, and he is under contract for two years with the Newcastle Knights from 2026.

 Background

 Hola was born in Sydney, New South Wales, Australia.
 He is of Tongan descent, and was raised in Auckland, New Zealand.

 He played his junior rugby league for the Marist Saints.
 He attended Avondale College and was signed by the North Queensland Cowboys after being spotted at the 2016 New Zealand Schoolboys carnival.

 Playing career

 Early career

 In 2017, Hola moved to Townsville, Queensland, where he joined the Cowboys NYC squad.
 He began the season playing for the Townsville Blackhawks Mal Meninga Cup side before moving up to the Cowboys NYC side and playing eight games.
 In September 2017, he represented the New Zealand under-18 side in their loss to the Australian Schoolboys.

 In 2018, Hola played for the Northern Pride in the Hastings Deering Colts competition, winning their under-20 Best and Fairest award, and made his Queensland Cup debut for them later that season.
 On 13 October, he played for the Junior Kiwis in their loss to the Junior Kangaroos at Mt Smart Stadium.